DevOps-PM-PGDip-2022-2023/Nausica-s-Global-Green-Initiative/README.md

-Ensure users that are not admin cannot edit details – Ensure grant applicant cannot change details once submitted Selenium is planned to be used for automated testing
+Ensure users that are not admin cannot edit details – Ensure grant applicant cannot change details once submitted Selenium is planned to be used for automated testing Functional Testing:
+Verify that the system allows end customers to create an account and log in with valid credentials.
+Test that end customers can submit their grant application details, including personal information and funding requirements.
+Verify that the system can map customer details to the appropriate grant and display available grants, including the Teto grant of up to €10,000.
+Test that the system provides a single box for special award applications and allows end customers to add additional funding requirements.
+Verify that the system prevents grant applicants from editing their application details once submitted.
+Test that the system allows administrators to access detailed information about grant applicants and edit as appropriate.
+Performance Testing:
+Test the system's response time and scalability by simulating a large number of grant applications and users.
+Verify that the system can handle high traffic and usage without significant delays or downtime.
+Compatibility Testing:
+Test the system's compatibility with different web browsers and devices, including desktop and mobile devices.
+Verify that the system displays correctly and functions properly on different screen sizes and resolutions.
+Regression Testing:
+Test the system after any updates or changes to ensure that it still functions as expected and that previous features remain intact.
+Usability Testing:
+Conduct usability testing to ensure that the system is user-friendly and meets the end customer's needs and expectations.
+Accessibility Testing:
+Test the system's accessibility features to ensure that it is compliant with accessibility standards and can be used by people with disabilities.
+Integration Testing:
+Test the system's integration with other applications and databases to ensure that it can communicate and exchange data correctly.
+Disaster Recovery and Business Continuity Testing:
+Test the system's backup and recovery mechanisms to ensure that it can recover from any data loss or system failure.

 # Environments:
     staging and production